-- 31.1.2.
-The assessment panel sends the reports from the examiners, as the reports become available, to the supervisor(s) and may circulate the reports among the examiners once all the reports have been received from the examiners (see paragraph 31.3). - 31.1.3.
-The supervisor(s) is/are allowed to make anonymised parts of the examiners' reports available to the candidate.
-These parts may include a list of corrections (revisions or material revisions) which are required by the examiner(s).
-The outcome or the mark may however not be communicated to the candidate at this stage. - 31.1.4.
-The supervisor(s) submit(s) the supervisor's report (see paragraph 31.4). - 31.1.5.
+- the examiner(s).
+The outcome or the mark may however not be communicated to the candidate at this stage. - 32.1.3.
+The assessment panel may circulate the reports among the examiners once all the reports have been received from the examiners (see paragraph 32.3). - 32.1.4.
+The supervisor(s) submit(s) the supervisor's report (see paragraph 32.4). - 32.1.5.
 The assessment panel makes a determination regarding the outcome of the examination (whether the degree should be conferred) in light of the examiners' reports, as well as the supervisor's report and any further elucidation provided by the supervisor(s).
-This may involve discussions with examiners and dispute resolution between the examiners, including an oral (see paragraphs 31.5, 31.10 and 32). - 31.1.6.
+This may involve discussions with examiners and dispute resolution between the examiners, including an oral (see paragraphs 32.5, 32.10 and 33). - 32.1.6.
 A mark is determined by the assessment panel in light of the examiners' reports, as well as the supervisor's report and any further elucidation provided by the supervisor(s).
-This may involve discussions with the examiners and dispute resolution between the examiners, including an oral (see paragraphs 31.6, 31.10 and 32). - 31.1.7.
+This may involve discussions with the examiners and dispute resolution between the examiners, including an oral (see paragraphs 32.6, 32.10 and 33). - 32.1.7.
 Revisions (if any) are required to be made by the student.
 These revisions must be completed and confirmed by the supervisor(s) or the examiner(s) before the final report on the outcome of the examination and the mark to be awarded is submitted by the assessment panel to the chairperson of the Research Committee.
-Revisions may arise from the reports from the examiners or during further discussions or dispute resolution involving the examiners (see paragraphs 31.7 and 31.8). - 31.1.8.
-The assessment panel sends an interim report to the chairperson of the Research Committee (see paragraph 31.9). - 31.1.9.
-The Research Committee decides, in consultation with the departmental chairperson, whether an oral examination is required if an oral has not yet taken place in terms of the dispute resolution process (see paragraphs 31.9 and 31.10).

-- 31.1.10.
-The oral examination takes place, if required and if it has not taken place in terms of the dispute resolution process (see paragraph 31.10). - 31.1.11.
+Revisions may arise from the reports from the examiners or during further discussions or dispute resolution involving the examiners (see paragraphs 32.7 and 32.8). - 32.1.8.
+The assessment panel sends an interim report to the chairperson of the Research Committee (see paragraph 32.9). - 32.1.9.
+The Research Committee decides, in consultation with the departmental chairperson, whether an oral examination is required if an oral has not yet taken place in terms of the dispute resolution process (see paragraphs 32.9 and 32.10). - 32.1.10.
+The oral examination takes place, if required and if it has not taken place in terms of the dispute resolution process (see paragraph 32.10). - 32.1.11.
 The assessment panel submits a final report on the outcome of the examination and the mark to be awarded to the chairperson of the Research Committee.
-The final report should reach the chairperson of the Research Committee at least two weeks prior to the Faculty Board meeting in order to have the matter placed on the agenda (see paragraph 31.11). - 31.1.12.
-The outcome and mark must be approved by the Faculty Board (see paragraph 31.11). - 31.1.13.
-Some last finalisation steps must be followed (see paragraph 31.12). - 31.2.
-The duties of an assessment panel for a master's examination are summarised in annexure 1, which should be read together with this paragraph 31 and paragraph 32.
+The final report should reach the chairperson of the

+- Research Committee at least two weeks prior to the Faculty Board meeting in order to have the matter placed on the agenda (see paragraph 32.11). - 32.1.12.
+The outcome and mark must be approved by the Faculty Board (see paragraph 32.11). - 32.1.13.
+Some last finalisation steps must be followed (see paragraph 32.12). - 32.2.
+The duties of an assessment panel for a master's examination are summarised in annexure 2, which should be read together with this paragraph 32 and paragraph 33.

-31.3.
+32.3.
 EXAMINERS REPORTS